blogs banner

 For Employees: Employees intending to leave their job must give notice as per their contract, usually ranging from 30 to 90 days.
 Resigning employees should fulfill their duties during this period and hand over responsibilities as specified by their employer.

-Termination of employment in the UAE is subject to strict legal provisions to protect the rights of both parties.
+Termination is subject to strict legal provisions.
+Under the 2025 amendments, any dismissal that results from an employee filing a complaint or labor claim is now explicitly considered unlawful and may entitle the employee to compensation.
 Both employers and employees need to understand their contract terms and the law to navigate the termination process smoothly.
 In any case of dispute or uncertainty, seeking legal advice is advisable to ensure compliance with UAE Labor Law.

 This section provides a straightforward explanation of how employment contracts can be terminated in the UAE, focusing on legal requirements and procedures without overwhelming the reader with jargon or unnecessary details.